marinov98/MarinMacs/README.md

   - Arch: ``` sudo pacman -S ctags ```
   - Ubuntu: ```sudo apt install ctags```
   - MacOS: ```brew install ctags```
-  ##### Additional install intructions for Ctags to work with ggtags (dont worry about this part too much, im experimenting  with it)
-  - **Simply make sure you have ctags here is the [ggtags](https://github.com/leoliu/ggtags) repo if you want to have a go at configuring it**
   - If you are thinking of incorporating tags, you should install pygments (directions below)

   ### Python